dscc-admin-ch/lomas/docs/server/deployment/kubernetes.md

     - Streamlit requires a secret file in TOML format for getting information related to authentication.
     - Existing secret: `dashboard.streamlitServerSecrets.existingSecret` and `..existingSecretKey`.
     - `dashboard.streamlitServerSecrets.value` is used to set the value directly.
-- __RabbitMQ__
-    - Lomas relies on Bitnami's RabbitMQ chart.
-One secret is used for RabbitMQ's password.
-    - Existing secret: The secret name can be specified with ``rabbitmq.auth.existingPasswordSecret`` while the key with ``rabbitmq.auth.existingSecretPasswordKey``.
-    - Values file: ``rabbitmq.auth.password`` is used for setting the password.
 - __Private DB Credentials__
     - Credentials for external private databases are read by the Lomas server and worker through their conf*igs and thus also injected as environment variables via Kubernetes secrets.
     - For each set of credentials to a private database, one can either specify an existing secret or set the credentials as an element of the list at ``server.runtime_args.private_db_credentials``.